Richard-Schott/Project1/README.txt

 The following are stylistic notes and requirements for the portfolio project.
 These were created at the onset, after creating the skeleton HTML, to document the process.
 Additionally, these notes are reminders of work in progress, documenting bugs, and completing the portfolio project.
+In essence, this documents my thoughts before and during the project.
+Items will be organized thematically.

+This project can easily be viewed at https://htmlpreview.github.io/?https://github.com/Richard-Schott/Project1/blob/master/index.html

 Credits:
 	"hexagon-2307350" by janjf93 (https://pixabay.com/en/users/janjf93-3084263/),